What You Need to Know About the Flu Season in Singapore – Especially During a COVID-19 Surge

 Individuals with chronic conditions, including pulmonary diseases (e.g., asthma, COPD), cardiovascular conditions (e.g., heart disease), diabetes, kidney or liver disease, neurological conditions (e.g., stroke, dementia), and those who are immunocompromised due to medications, organ transplants, or illnesses like HIV.

-How is Influenza Diagnosed?
+How is Influenza or COVID-19 Diagnosed?

-How is the Flu Treated?
+How is the Flu or COVID-19 Treated?

 Flu treatment typically involves symptomatic relief, with adequate rest and hydration.
 The body's immune system usually fights off the virus, although it may take about 5-7 days for symptoms to subside.